Flashback (1992 video game): Development and release

 The PC version has an extended introductory sequence and more minor cut scenes than the Amiga version, such as when picking up items.
 In the Amiga version, the user can see these scenes by enabling them (although with few seconds of delay every time the animations load) or by playing the game entirely from the hard drive.
 The Amiga version also had an option to zoom in on the action whenever Conrad opens fire.
 Due to criticism of the look, it was removed from all other versions, although an option to play the game zoomed in remained in the PC version.
 The message that Conrad writes in the ending was also different in this release.
+The Macintosh version was developed by Presage Software.

 The game was originally released on 3.5" floppy disk for MS-DOS.
 The re-release on CD-ROM for the Sega CD (later adapted to the PC CD-ROM, 3DO and CD-i) featured redone pre-rendered cinematic FMVs with voice acting and sound effects.
 The Sega CD version also has voice work for gameplay and CD tracks for each level which were not carried to the other CD-ROM conversions.
 The Jaguar port has the title screen that these versions have, but the music is different and the cutscenes are as on the original releases.

-In 2013, Paul Cuisset told Retro Gamer that "The best version for me is the Mega Drive version.
+In 2013, Paul Cuisset told Retro Gamer: "The best version for me is the Mega Drive version.
 The game was created for this platform".

 In North America, the Genesis, Super NES and Sega CD versions featured a Marvel comic book within the manual in order to explain the initial story.
 The PAL releases of the Mega Drive and Super NES versions (there was no Mega CD version in the PAL region) omitted the comic and instead featured a textual prologue.
 The Super NES port featured some minor censorship due to Nintendo's content guidelines at the time.
 Changes included New Washington's bar becoming a cafe and Death Tower being renamed Cyber Tower, while the enemy mutants (who had natural skin colors in other versions) were recolored green.

 A two-track CD soundtrack was released featuring music inspired by the game, but not directly from it.

-Flashback, along with Another World, shipped as a single retail package by Microids for the PlayStation 4, Switch, and Xbox One in Europe on April 16, 2020.
+Flashback, along with Another World, shipped as a single retail package by Microids for the PlayStation 4, Nintendo Switch, and Xbox One in Europe on 16 April 2020.